resibots/limbo/docs/tutorials/gp.rst

 .. literalinclude:: ../../src/tutorials/gp.cpp
    :language: c++
    :linenos:
-   :lines: 51-60
+   :lines: 56-66

 Hyper-parameter optimization
 ----------------------------
 Most kernels have some parameters.
-It is common the GP litterature to set them by maximimizing the log-likelihood of the data knowing the model (see :ref:`gaussian-process` for a description of this concept).
+It is common the GP literature to set them by maximizing the log-likelihood of the data knowing the model (see :ref:`gaussian-process` for a description of this concept).

 In limbo, only a subset of the kernels can have their hyper-parameters optimized.
 The most common one is ``SquaredExpARD`` (Squared Exponential with Automatic Relevance Determination).